lucasnad27/off-chain-validation-poc/README.md

 # off-chain-validation-poc

 This repo serves as a test bed to try out some ideas I have around practical applications of web3 technologies.
 I'm working under the assumption that doing anything on-chain is expensive and slow.
-Until this changes, I'm operating under the asusmption that any web3 project should aim to keep as much of their application logic off-chain, similar to how web2 currently operates.
+Until this changes, I'm operating under the assumption that any web3 project should aim to keep as much of their application logic off-chain, similar to how web2 currently operates.
 Think graphql, REST endpoints, traditional RDBMS and the like.
 Limiting smart contracts and on-chain storage is essential to a successful, scalable project.

 ## An Analogy